-The three concepts and eight attributes have been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills and dispositions of all students to be confident, engaged, self-disciplined and kind young people.
+Eatons Hill State School's vision is to 'empower creative, confident and connected learners, who embrace school and life for a sustainable world'.
+Our vision and expectations have been used in the development of this Student Code of Conduct, with the aim of helping shape and build the skills and dispositions of all students to be confident, engaged, self-disciplined and kind young people.
 Our school staff believe the communication and positive connections with other people are the most valuable skills our communities need now and into the future.